jsmasterathul/accion-labs/README.md

 ## Reminder

 1) Just in case the browser complains about any failed dependency, run "npm run postinstall"
-2) Do set the proxy configurations in ".bowerrc" file if trying to install bower dependencies
+2) Do set the proxy configurations in ".bowerrc" file if trying to install bower dependencies behind a proxy